codatio/codat-docs/docs/using-the-api/webhooks/zapier-integration.md

 Click **Action** to select an event that Zap performs after the workflow starts.
 While Zapier offers hundreds of actions, we suggest using email or Slack messaging services to receive your webhook event notifications.

 #### Email notification

-@Max and @Polina: In the long term, we can make pre-built workflows for clients to use in Zapier.
-Also, video her might be nice?

 1. In the action selection pop-up, search for _Email by Zapier_ and click the tile to select.